datta934/questions-repo/JS/js.md

 2. What is event loop?
 3. Explain diff. between call, apply and bind
 4. Purpose of localstorage
+5. Write a program to reverse each word but maintain same sequence "One, Two, Three, Four" --> "enO, owT, eerhT, ruoF"

 ### <a name="js-pro">Pro</a>